Brockway Logo

 The company initially produced high-wheel drive trucks but soon moved into heavier models, notably creating the 1-5 ton Class B Liberty trucks, which played an important role in World War I.

-The 1920s and 30s were a time of innovation and expansion for Brockway.
+Brockway innovated and expanded during the 1920s and 30s.
 The company produced many commercial trucks during this time, including the remarkable 1920s Continental-powered models and the 1930s V1200, powered by a powerful 240-horsepower V12 engine capable of hauling up to 15 tons.
 Brockway also acquired Indiana Truck Corp during this period, although the Great Depression later forced it to divest that company.

-For more than six decades of its existence, Brockway specialized in manufacturing heavy-duty vocational trucks for a variety of industries, including construction, utilities, and trucking.
+For over six decades, Brockway has specialized in manufacturing heavy-duty vocational trucks for various industries, including construction, utilities, and trucking.

 Despite its prominent role in the trucking industry, Brockway could not escape the challenges of rising prices and increased competition.
 After surviving for more than half a century, Brockway closed in 1977.

-The closing of Brockway, located in upstate New York, marked the end of an era for one of the nation’s most enduring specialty truck manufacturers.
+The closing of Brockway in upstate New York marked the end of an era for one of the nation’s most enduring specialty truck manufacturers.
 Its legacy in the field continues to be remembered, reflecting a history rich in innovation, expansion, and dedication to the craft of truck manufacturing.

 Meaning and History